[Last updated 8 July 2020, not all charts]

-Roads in Victoria have been noticeably quieter during the pandemic, but just how much has traffic reduced?
+Roads in Victoria were noticeably quieter during the depth of the pandemic shutdown, but just how much did traffic reduced?
 Has it varied by day of the week, time of day, and/or distance from the city centre?
 How have volumes increased as restrictions have been eased?
+What has been the impact naming identifying hot spots and postcode lock downs?

 To answer these questions I’ve downloaded traffic signal loop vehicle count data from data.vic.gov.au.
 The data includes vehicle detection loops at 3,760 signalised intersections across Victoria (87% of which are in Greater Melbourne).